-The smoked-colored Maine Coon is a semi-colored cat that is typically black and results from banding on the cat's fur, which gives it a smoky appearance.
-This means the cat's hairs are dark (usually black) at the tips but have lighter-colored bands near the bottom.
+The smoked-colored Maine Coon is a semi-colored cat that is usually black.
+With banding on the cat’s fur, giving it a smoky appearance.
+This means the cat’s hairs are dark (black) at the tips but have lighter-colored bands near the bottom.

-The most common color of a smoked Maine Coon is black, although they can be a variety of colors, including cream, tortoiseshell, blue, and red, among others.
+The most common color of a smoked Maine Coon is black.
+Yet, they can be a variety of colors, including cream, tortoiseshell, blue, and red, among others.

-However, the main difference is in the undercoat's hue, known as the "fade" on the feline's undercoat and the chest, which is sometimes visible when the cat is sleeping upside-down.
+But, the main difference is in the undercoat’s hue, known as the “fade.”
+The fade is on the feline’s undercoat and the chest, which is visible when the cat sleeps on its back.

 Tortoiseshell Maine Coon

-Tortoiseshell Maine Coons are typically a combination of two colors: brindled patches of red, black, orange, yellow, or cream.
-The "black" can be mixed colors such as chocolate stains, calico, tabby patterns, or blue ranges.
+Tortoiseshell Maine Coons are a combination of two colors.
+Brindled patches of red, black, orange, yellow, or cream.
+The "black" can be a mixture of colors such as chocolate stains, calico, tabby patterns, or blue ranges.

-Tortoiseshell Maine Coons are exclusively female, and it is rare for a "tortie" to be male.
+Tortoiseshell Maine Coons are only female, and it is rare for a "tortie" to be male.

 Maine Coon Fun Facts